Apache Druid

 [Tue Nov 29 16:31:06 2022] Running command[zk]: bin/run-zk conf

-All persistent state, such as the cluster metadata store and segments for the services, are kept in the var directory under the Druid root directory, apache-druid-25.0.0.
-Each service writes to a log file under var/sv.
+Druid stores all persistent state data, such as the cluster metadata store and data segments, in apache-druid-29.0.0/var.
+Each service writes to a log file under apache-druid-29.0.0/log.

 At any time, you can revert Druid to its original, post-installation state by deleting the entire var directory.
 You may want to do this, for example, between Druid tutorials or after experimentation, to start with a fresh instance.